 Shortlist the places you want to visit.

-If you still have questions ask them on any of the travel forum and you can be assured of a quick and reliable response from other forum users.
+If you still have questions ask them on any of the travel forum and you can be assured of a quick and reliable response from forum users.

 I think researching for a trip is loads of fun.
 You discover so much about the place!
 Once you know for how long you wish to travel and what you want to see you must align the two together.
 Due to lack of time sometimes one is forced to strip down the wishlist a bit.
 I feel its better that way (so you see one place/attraction well) than try and throw in more than there is time for.
-Try to have a good mix of the usual must-see and off the beaten path.
+Try to have a good mix of the usual must-sees and things off the beaten path.

 Remember to include travel time between places.
 Every time you change your base you need time to get from Place A to Place B, check in/out of your accommodation and orient yourself in the new place.